Phil Jones (footballer, born 1992): Style of play

 Known for his physical power and build, Jones has been called a "jack of all trades" for his ability to play at centre-back, right-back or as a defensive midfielder.
 Despite the suggestion that his best position is centre-back, he often filled in at right-back.
 With his stocky build, opposition players found it hard to bully Jones off the ball or out-muscle him.
+His commitment and dedication often made him a difficult opponent to play against, despite his limited technical ability.

 Reception

 Former Manchester United player Bobby Charlton has said that Jones evoked memories of the late Duncan Edwards, "If you talk to Bobby Charlton", says Paddy Crerand, Charlton's teammate in United's 1967–68 European Cup-winning team, "Phil Jones reminds him of Duncan Edwards with his power and build."

 In 2011, England manager Fabio Capello compared Jones to former A.C.
 Milan and Italy captain Franco Baresi, and former Real Madrid and Spain captain Fernando Hierro.

 In 2013, Manchester United manager Alex Ferguson offered perhaps the most glowing endorsement of Jones' abilities, saying "The way he is looking, he could be our best ever player.
 He may be one of the best players we have ever had, no matter where we play him.
 At 21 years of age, he is going to be a phenomenal player.
 He can play anywhere on the pitch.
 He has such a massive influence, with his instinct and reading of the game."

 Later assessments of Jones' style were less flattering, with former Manchester United captain Roy Keane deeming Jones "not good at defending or [a] good defender".
 Jones was described by The Athletic as "someone who has become a running joke for football's LOL generation".
 In 2019, reflecting on Ferguson's 2013 endorsement of Jones, i noted that "in more than six years Jones has produced more internet memes, as he falls flat on his face or it contorts in an impossible expression, than convincing performances in a Manchester United shirt", while suggesting Ferguson's comments "could well be the biggest error of judgement he ever made in his career".
+Jones has often defended his career and has extensively talked about the toll the expectations placed on him took on his mental health.
+He has also stated that despite having achieved his dreams for playing for Blackburn and winning several trophies at United, he often faced insensitive and rude abuse online as well as offline.